FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 > WeasyPrint is a smart solution helping web developers to create PDF documents.
 It turns simple HTML pages into gorgeous statistical reports, invoices, tickets…

-[Weasyprint](https://pypi.org/project/weasyprint/) is very simmilar to the last one with prettier documentation and more "modern" feel.
+[Weasyprint](https://pypi.org/project/weasyprint/) is very similar to the last one with prettier documentation and more "modern" feel.
 But I has the problems as the first one.

 # Looking for another way